kyo-takano/EfficientCube/README.md

-# 🧩Self-Supervision is All You Need for Solving Rubik's Cube
+# 🧩 Self-Supervision is All You Need for Solving Rubik's Cube

 This repository contains code, models, and solutions as reported in the following paper:
 > Takano, K. [Self-Supervision is All You Need for Solving Rubik's Cube](https://arxiv.org/abs/2106.03157).
 (2021)